 Drones are very popular.
 However, they are forbidden in Fulufjället, since there is a general prohibition for flying below 600m in the National Park.
-You can seek dispensation from the regulations at Länsstyrelsen in Dalarna.
+You can seek dispensation from the regulations at Länsstyrelsen in Dalarna, but that is mainly given for research purposes.
 Please contact naturum Fulufjället for more information +46 10 225 0349 naturum.fulufjallet(a)lansstyrelsen.se

 You are obliged to take your trash with you out of the National Park.
 When using our cabins, leave them nice and tidy.

 You are not allowed to ride a bike in Fulufjället National Park.

 Even if you are going on trails, we advise you to have a mountain map and compass, or GPS device when upon the mountain.
 (Don’t forget extra batteries.)